opengovsg/tfpg-jobs/README.md

 ```
 # Clone this repo if you're trying this out, or start a new repo with
-# ts-template as a template and clone that if starting a new product
+# tfpg-jobs as a template and clone that if starting a new product

-git clone git@github.com:opengovsg/ts-template
+git clone git@github.com:opengovsg/tfpg-jobs
-cd ts-template
+cd tfpg-jobs
 npm install
 npm run dev
 ```